opentensor/bits/bits/BIT-0008-EVM-Weight-Verification.md

 To prevent abuse of this subsidy (e.g., a subnet owner deploying a computationally expensive contract to cause extreme load on the chain), we introduce a crucial safeguard: a new global root-only hyperparameter, `weight_verification_gas_limit`.
 Any subsidized transaction must have a gas limit below this value.
 This ensures that even a malicious contract cannot consume excessive block resources.

+The proposed initial value for `weight_verification_gas_limit` is 1,000,000 gas (~1.3% of the block space).
+This is a reasonable starting point based on the block limit of `75,000,000` gas, and a simulated large verification transaction consuming `500,000` gas.
+This can be adjusted as needed.

 Pseudocode for the full validation logic is as follows:

 ```rust